Table of Contents

 Winners of fundraisers in Facebook groups can be contacted in the following ways:

 - Tagging them on the post in the group.
-To do this, begin typing their name until it comes up in a list, and select it.
+To achieve this, begin typing their name until it comes up in a list, and select it.
 If they are a member of the group, it should work.

 - With a post on their timeline (if their settings allow).

 - Through the private messaging option (also known as “In-box” or “Direct Message”).
 As private messages are only seen by people who are friends on Facebook, admin should friend request all winners, and remind them to accept the request.
-Otherwise the message goes into a filtered folder in their in-box that they may not be aware of.
+Otherwise, the message goes into a filtered folder in their in-box that they may not be aware of.

 Contacting Auction Or Sale Winners:

 Whoever wins the auction item by bidding the highest amount for it before the auction ends should be contacted with payment instructions.
-That is, the PayPal address to sent the payment to, and whether they need to contact the item donor regarding postage.
+That is, the PayPal address to send the payment to, and whether they need to contact the item donor regarding postage.
 See the information above for methods of contacting winners.

 Image: Volunteer to run an Facebook charity fundraising page or group to help animal charities and rescues.
 Source